-Currently for ENO: The Oracle of the Dead/Hecate The Mask of Orpheus
+Previously for ENO: The Oracle of the Dead/Hecate The Mask of Orpheus

 Claron has participated in several projects that combined different art forms, such as Alain Platel’s Pitié and Ruben van Leer’s dance film Symmetry, and she has frequently joined improvising musicians such as Kris Defoort and is a regular member of the David Kweksilber Big Band.

 She is artist-in-residence at Muziektheater Transparant and has realised several multidisciplinary projects: Lilith; Secrets; Nightshade: Aubergine and, most recently, Façade: The Last Days of Mata Hari, and Mitra and Harriet.
 I